Generic modules for the category of filtered by standard modules: Reduction to minimal ditalgebras

-If $M$ is finite-dimensional, so is $N$.
-If $M$ is infinite-dimensional, $N$ has the same property, so, $N$ is a pregeneric $B$-module.

-For each point $i$ of ${\cal B}$, we have that $Be_i=ke_i$ or $\Gamma_i=Be_i\not=ke_i$.
-In the last case, we have $Q_i\cong k(x)$ the field of fractions of $\Gamma_i$, considered as a $\Gamma_i$-module.
-It is known that the $B$-modules $Q_i$ provide a complete set of representatives of the isomorphism classes of the pregeneric $B$-modules, see \cite{BSZ}(31.3).
+(4): If $M$ is infinite-dimensional, $N$ has the same property, so, $N$ is a pregeneric $B$-module.
+It is known that the $B$-modules $Q_i$ provide a complete set of representatives of the isomorphism classes of the pregeneric $B$-modules, see \cite[(31.3)]{BSZ}.
 So, we can assume that $N\cong Q_i$, for some $i$.
-Moreover, by \cite{BSZ}(31.6), we have
+From the decomposition in (*), we get the description of the action of $k(x)$ on $\underline{M}$ and the wanted last equality. \end{proof}